imarc/handbook/frontend.markdown

 <section class="intro">
 	<p>
-		This document describes iMarc’s markup and style standards.
+		This document describes Imarc’s markup and style standards.
-		<a href="http://imarc.net">iMarc</a> is a full service web development and design firm with offices near Boston and Silicon Valley.
+		<a href="http://imarc.net">Imarc</a> is a full service web development and design firm with offices near Boston and Silicon Valley.
 	</p>
 </section>

 ## Boilerplate
 **[Boilerplate](http://imarc.github.io/boilerplate)** is a great starting point for new projects.
-Authored by iMarc, Boilerplate contains our standard HTML and CSS.
+Authored by Imarc, Boilerplate contains our standard HTML and CSS.

 ## Doctype